Beef

 The FTA means:

-- Elimination of the price band system except in cases where the applied duty is less than the rate in the U.S.-Colombia FTA.
+• In the duty phase-out period, elimination of the price band system except in cases where the applied duty is less than the rate in the U.S.-Colombia FTA (for example, the applied duty in 2001 was zero due partially to high U.S. pork prices).

-- Variety meat exports under chapter 5 (including frozen intestines) benefit from a duty-free TRQ, starting at 4,642 metric tons.
+• Variety meat exports under chapter 5 (including frozen intestines) benefit from a duty-free TRQ, starting at 4,642 metric tons in 2012 and increasing to unlimited volumes in 2021.

 As a main competitor to the United States, Chile has benefited from a trade agreement with Colombia, with duty-free access for its pork exports to Colombia:

-- Canada also has an FTA with Colombia, implemented August 15, 2011.
-Canada has a TRQ of 5,150 MT (for the current quota year through July 31, 2012) with in-quota imports facing a 16 percent duty but they can also apply the lower rate of 14 percent.
+• Canada also has an FTA with Colombia, implemented Aug.
+15, 2011.
+Canada has a TRQ of 5,750 MT for 2016 with in-quota imports facing a zero percent duty.